-Value-Added Services Type of Benefit Description of Benefit Limitations Up to \$60 in gift cards for completing a Triple P session.
-One gift card per family One \$20 gift card per class, up to 3 gift cards per family Must be enrolled in Triple P sessions Must complete each Tiple P class One activity tracker for weight management.
-Must meet medical criteria Ages 10 to 18 Must meet medical criteria Must be registered within the DHP Mobile App Must complete the physical fitness modules Lice removal treatment 24-hour Nurse Advice Line available 24 Up to 3 visits per year PCP referral is required Participating clinics only May treat family members if DHP member qualifies for treatment Over-the-Counter Benefits hours, 7 days a week. \$60 gift card for over-the-counter items.
-Ages 6 to 15 months Must have 6 months of continuous eligibility Must have completed 2 Well-Child checkups within 6 months Must download and register in the DHP Mobile App Ages 13 to 18 years Must have 6 months of continuous eligibility Must have completed 1 Well-Child checkup within 12 months Must download and register in the DHP Mobile App Up to 20% discount on over-the- counter items at the Driscoll Children's Hospital Pharmacy.
+Value-Added Services Type of Benefit Description of Benefit Restrictions and/or limitations \$20 gift card for completing a Pregnancy Health Risk Assessment (HRA).
+One year membership of SHIPT grocery delivery service for high-risk pregnant members.
+Must be a new pregnant member Must complete the Pregnancy HRA Must be identified as having a high-risk pregnancy Nutritional counseling with a nutritionist.
+Must not qualify for other nutritional counseling programs Must be a pregnant member Over-the-Counter Benefits \$50 gift card for over-the-counter items.
+Ages 6 to 15 months Must have 6 months of continuous eligibility Must have completed two Well-Child checkups within 6 months Must download and register in the DHP Mobile App Ages 13 to 18 years Must have 6 months of continuous eligibility Must have completed one Well-Child checkup within 12 months Must download and register in the DHP Mobile App \$50 reimbursement for over-the-counter products to stop smoking and vaping.
+Ages 13 to 18 One lifetime reimbursement Only for products not covered by the Pharmacy Benefits Manager Must submit proof of purchase Up to 20% discount on over-the- counter items at the Driscoll Children's Hospital Pharmacy.
 Must show your DHP member ID card CHIP covered benefits are not included

-CHIP Perinate Value-Added Services (VAS)
+CHIP Perinate Value-Added Services (VAS)\

-VAS are extra services for Driscoll Health Plan pregnant members Restrictions and/or limitations apply.
+VAS are extra services for Driscoll Health Plan (DHP) pregnant members \Restrictions and/or limitations apply.

-Extra services are valid from September 1, 2022 - August 31, 2023
+Extra services are valid from September 1, 2023 - August 31, 2024